mhabib73/MOFLab.github.io/content/post/James_Annor_joined_2025/index.md

 ---
-title: James Annor joined Dr. Habib's Lab
+title: New MSc stutent joins Dr. Habib's Lab
 date: 2025-07-01
 image:
   focal_point: 'top'
 ---

-Welcome!
+Welcome to our new MSC student James Annor.
+James will be working on hollow-core fiber sensors.

 <!--more-->